BlazeInferno64/itunes-client/README.md

 # itunes-client
-Simple itunes client for interacting with their api
+Simple itunes client for interacting with the api

 ## Live demo